More Information

 The majority of the site is agricultural land.

 Our consultation, which was held in October and November 2023, gave us a good insight into the local community’s views, comments and feedback on the emerging masterplan.
-All the feedback received has been shared with the team and is being actively reviewed while further developing the proposals.
-Although our formal consultation period has closed, if you would like to talk to the team, please do get in touch with us.
+All the feedback received has been shared with the team and has been reviewed in detail while evolving the masterplan.

-A Statement of Community Involvement (SCI) will be submitted with the Outline Planning Applications, which will detail the consultation process, feedback received and how this has been considered in developing the masterplan.
+A Statement of Community Involvement (SCI) will be submitted with the Outline Planning Application, which will detail the consultation process, feedback received and how this has been considered in developing the masterplan.

-Once submitted, Lichfield District Council will undertake its own consultation where you will have the opportunity to comment directly on the application to the Council.
+Once submitted and validated, Lichfield District Council will undertake its own statutory consultation where you will have the opportunity to comment directly on the application to the Council.

-Curborough Brooks has the potential to deliver 40% affordable homes, which will include a mix of affordable homes for rent and affordable routes to home ownership (such as shared ownership).
+We heard that affordable housing is extremely important in Lichfield and have increased the provision of affordable housing from 20% to 40% of total homes proposed.
+Curborough Brooks will include a mix of affordable homes for rent and affordable routes to home ownership (such as shared ownership).
 The specific mix will be agreed with the Council.

 Infrastructure, Services and Amenities

-The proposals also include a site for a Health Hub, which will create a centre of complementary uses.
-The Health Hub includes provision for specialist later living and care homes, which give people the flexibility to live within the community while receiving the care that they need.
+The proposals also include a site for a mixed-use local centre and a Health Hub.
+The Local Centre proposes shops, services and facilities for residents and visitors to enjoy.
+Details on the types of shops and amenities will be agreed at Reserved Matters stage.
+The Health Hub will create a centre of complementary uses, including provision for specialist later living and care homes, which give people the flexibility to live within the community while receiving the care that they need.
 The Health Hub can also deliver a range of complementary uses such as space for a GP surgery, gym and community centre.

 As part of the proposals, a Sports Hub is also proposed, with high-quality sport facilities and pitches as well as complementary facilities such as a pavilion to include storage, changing facilities and car parking.